Frequently Asked Questions

 Which lagoon are you at?

-Which kite size should I bring?
+Which kite/wing sizes should I bring?
+Any other recommendations?

 What's the average windspeed?

-During the main season from May - Sept the average wind is 20 - 26 knots.
+During the main season from May - Sep, the average wind is 20 - 26 knots.
+In the winter season Dec - Mar it's around 14 - 20 knots.
+Check https://www.windguru.cz/579409

-Soon as the wind kicks in at the beginning of the May - Sept season you're 95% guaranteed 24/7 kite-able conditions!
+Soon as the wind kicks in at the beginning of the May - Sept season, you're 95% guaranteed 24/7 kiteable conditions!
 In the winter season, Dec - Mar we get around 4 days of good wind per week.

 How do I get to Kitekuda?

-If you're coming from Colombo airport, just give us your flight details and we can arrange a transfer car for you (€65,-).
-The vans can fit up to 7 people and gear comfortably, and the drivers know exactly how to find us.
+If you're coming from Colombo airport, just give us your flight details and we can arrange a transfer by car or van depending on the number of passengers and gear bags.

 Where are you located in Kalpitiya?

-Is the lagoon very busy?
+Is the lagoon getting busy?

 What does Full Board mean?